microsoft/PowerToys/README.md

 One of the longer term goal items we have made progress on is the Out of Box experience / initial onboarding experience (OOBE) improvements.[@Niels9001](https://github.com/niels9001/) created a [wicked awesome proof of concept of what the OOBE experience could be](https://github.com/microsoft/PowerToys/issues/1285#issuecomment-679268558).
 We are pretty stoked about this since it handles one an important item, critical shortcut default adjustments.

-#### New experiential PowerToys utility - Video conference muting:

-**Note:** This is only included in the [pre-release version of PowerToys installer][github-prerelease-link].
-This PowerToy requires Windows 10 1903 (build 18362) or later.

-Back in the June timeframe, we started prototyping an idea.
-With COVID-19, we're all multi-tasking and trying to make the best of everything and being able to quickly mute while on a conference call is critical regardless of where you are on your computer and what application has focus.

-The utility will mute not just your audio but your video as well with a single keystroke.
-You can do audio, video both.
-We knew this would impact our roadmap and goals but felt extremely strong that this is the right decision.
-We're all multi-tasking and trying to make the best of everything and being able to quickly mute while on a conference call is critical regardless of where you are on your computer.

-We know we have some issues and we have a [master tracking issue - #6246](https://github.com/microsoft/PowerToys/issues/6246).
-Due to these known issues, we're only putting this in the [pre-release version of PowerToys installer][github-prerelease-link].

-To use:

-- Set your camera to the PowerToys Video driver in the target application
-- <kbd>Win</kbd>+<kbd>N</kbd> to toggle both Audio and Video at the same time
-- <kbd>Win</kbd>+<kbd>Shift</kbd>+<kbd>O</kbd> to toggle video
-- <kbd>Win</kbd>+<kbd>Shift</kbd>+<kbd>A</kbd> to toggle microphone

-For a more information, head over to the [Video conference mute overview][vidConfOverview]

 #### Highlights from August

 - We shipped [v0.21][github-release-link]!